1. Statement of Need

 - Meet all prerequisite course requirements or be able to demonstrate equivalent knowledge and understanding for courses prior to enrollment.

-- Complete the online Graduate School application form prior to enrollment in their first course (indicating their interest in a certificate program), pay the appropriate application fee, and submit the required application material of our School.
+- Complete the on-line Graduate School application form, pay the appropriate application fee, and submit the required application material.

-- Maintain the requirements of a student in good standing in the Graduate School and MSEP program while enrolled as a certificate student.
+- Maintain the requirements to be a student in good standing in the Graduate School and Materials Science & Engineering Program (MSEP) while enrolled as a certificate student.

 The maximum time allowed for completion of a certificate is 6 years from the beginning date of the earliest course applied toward the certificate.
 Extensions may be granted on a case-by-case basis.